belka46/rsschool-cv/cv.md

 ---
 ## **Desired position**: JS Developer
 ---
+## __*Summary*__:
+### At this stage of my life, my goal is to find new ways to apply my life experience.
+Learn new things.
+Discover new opportunities.
+Learn new technologies.
+To take part in the creation of something new that makes life better and the world more interesting.
+I am sure that programming will help me with this.
+---
 ## **Education**:
 * Belarussian National University, Information Technologies and Robotics Faculty (2004-2011).
 * IT-academy STEP, course "Software develjopment" (november 2016 - march 2018)